acikgozb/dotfiles/setup/README.md

 The main installation and configuration of your host happens under `~/.config/setup` directory.
 This is the main place where our Ansible playbook lives, along with anything it needs.

 If you have had an experience working with Ansible, this directory will feel familiar to you.
-You can check the roles and variables in detail to see how everything works.

 To start the setup process, simply cd into setup directory and run `make setup`: